ariary/TrojanSourceFinder/TrojanSource.md

 You are an admin!
 ```

 This trick is effecient to make believe the value of a variable changes.
 Especially for languages where assignment and initialization steps are identical.
+In this example we fake changing the value of `a`

 ## Sources

 * [nickboucher/trojan-source repo](https://github.com/nickboucher/trojan-source): Expose vulnerability and many many examples
 * [Whitepaper](https://trojansource.codes/trojan-source.pdf): present the vulnerability
+* [article](https://certitude.consulting/blog/en/invisible-backdoor/): explenation & illustration of the vuln with javascript
+* [dcode](https://www.dcode.fr/generateur-homoglyphes-homographes): make your own  homoglyph